An Overview of Workplace First Aid Requirements and Regulations

 • Ongoing Skill Development: First aid training should not be a one-time event.
 Regular training sessions, workshops, and drills should be conducted to reinforce skills and keep employees informed about new first aid techniques and equipment.
 Continual training helps to maintain a high level of preparedness and ensures that employees can respond effectively in any situation.

-Industry-Specific Requirements: Tailoring First Aid to the Workplace
+Industry-Specific Requirements: Tailoring First Aid in the Workplace

 1 Varied Needs: